jeff4/a4-paper/src/pages/ai-timeline.md

 * **1969** - MIT mathematicians Minsky and Papert publish *Perceptrons*, their famous critique of single-layer perceptrons leading to the first AI winter.
 In other words, perceptrons can only classify data that is linearly separable; they cannot implement the XOR function.

 ## 1970's
-* **1974** - Paul Werbos' early formulation of the backpropagation algorithm to train ANNs but not published as part of his PhD.
-See Rumelhart et al in 1985.
+* **1974** - As part of his PhD work, Paul Werbos develops an early version of the backpropagation algorithm.
+Although this will be a critical step in training multi-layer perceptrons, Werbos does not include it in his dissertation because of the skepticism about perceptrons during this AI winter.

 ## 1980's